Usage

 To handle a session request, such as personal_sign

-, you have two ways and they are mutually exclusive, so, you use either one way or the other:
+, you have two ways as explained before, and they are mutually exclusive, so, either you use onSessionRequest event subscription or your methods handlers configured with registerRequestHandler

-- Default one is to register a request handler for the methods and chains you want to support.
-So let's say your wallet supports
+- The recommended one is to register a request handler for the methods and chains you want to support.
+So let’s say your wallet supports

 eip155:1